 Regardless of negative tests, they continue to believe that the disorder is present.

-In this and similar cases, the goal is not seeking financial (benefits) gain; the goal is seeking treatment for a problem that they believe truly exists despite negative tests.
+In some cases, the goal is not seeking financial (benefits) gain; the goal is seeking treatment for a problem that they believe truly exists despite negative tests.
 These patients have a valid and treatable condition arising from anxiety; they are not attempting to fool someone, cheat the system or manipulate a situation.

 There is an entirely different situation that is not a disease, disorder or condition.
 It is merely voluntary behavior which we refer to as malingering, but in this case it is a unique form of malingering.
 Malingering is not a mental disorder.
 It is a voluntary behavior most often attributed to anti-social (i.e. “psychopathic”) personality.
 Such individuals are feigning their symptoms (assimilation) while, for example, denying drug abuse (dissimulation) or seeking a diagnosis (Eg. post traumatic stress disorder) in order to be remunerated for their “problem” as well as, in some cases, avoiding prosecution.

-It is important to be aware that there is one more variant that appears in workers’ compensation: those who are, indeed, feigning their symptoms and disease not in order to receive tangible/financial gain but because they are afraid.
+It is important to be aware that there are those who are feigning their symptoms and disease not in order to receive tangible/financial gain but because they are afraid.
 Thus, these individuals are malingering/faking/feigning; they are consciously aware that they are doing so.
 They have been asked diagnostic questions (for example regarding post concussive disorder, post traumatic stress disorder, severe major depressive disorder, etc.) and even though they do not have the condition, they are fearful that someday that condition may emerge.
 They may be worried that they will develop delayed onset PTSD, that their mildly depressed mood may be a harbinger for a significant major depressive episode or that they do have a brain injury that is merely defying diagnosis.
 They feign symptoms to maintain medical care that may someday be needed.

 Differentiating between the three goes beyond the ken of an EAP (which is beneficial for mild situational anxiety or occupational crises) or the physician to whom all three have the same presentation.
 Nonetheless, it is a critical distinction that will govern case management and resolution or lack thereof.